Step 1 - Am I eligible to apply?

 - Indication of potential interest in Dual Degree programs

 - Letters from faculty at your four-year undergraduate institution are encouraged but not required.
 Letters can come from any source, including but not limited to: course instructors, research mentors, clinical faculty, work supervisors, non-faculty practicing physicians.
-IF YOU ARE APPLYING TO THE MD/PHD PROGRAM, PLEASE NOTE THAT A MINIMUM OF TWO LETTERS SHOULD BE FROM RESEARCH-RELATED FACULTY

 - Invited to interview at UCSD (proceed to Step 4).